Pages

 Exemptions in Mississippi

-If a Debtor has lived in Mississippi for two consecutive years or more, then Mississippi Exemptions shall control what can be claimed as exempt.
-If you have moved to Mississippi in the last two years and need to file a bankruptcy petition, then we will have to look at where you lived during the six months that precedes two years before you intend to file.
+If a Debtor has lived in Mississippi for two consecutive years or more, as stated above Mississippi exemptions laws will control what can be claimed as exempt.
 Although there are a few others, the most commonly claimed exempt assets Mississippi are set forth below:

 1. Homestead up to $75,000.00 in equity in real property up to 160 acres. §85-3-17 Miss.
 Code Ann.
 Example: If your home has a value of $150,000.00 and your mortgage payoff is $100,000.00, then your equity is $50,000.00 and the homestead is exempt or protected.